-Lola de la Mata (b.1991) is a London based french artist, musician (violin / electronics / voice), and composer, whose practice explores the relationships between the bodies of the instrument and the musician - the singer and the architecture - the physical as visual sound.
-She often draws on her experiences of the female body, and research based on AI, and the appropriation of female voices in corporate products.
+Her collaborative practice explores the experienced as embodied sound through the relationships between the bodies of the instrument, the performer and the architecture.
+Her recent works focus on her experiences of the female body and research based on AI and the appropriation of female voices in corporate products.
 Her work ranges from monotypes and graphic scores to installations and compositions for movement, voice, electronics and classical instruments.

-Lola is the organiser behind the interdisciplinary artist group ‘Parallel Praxis’.
+Lola is the organiser behind the interdisciplinary artist group Parallel Praxis.
 Through monthly meet-ups, it seeks to support and explore the fundamentals of process and individual practice, to provide a wider network, and promote collaboration.